 Only "cool" mini-lights are authorized for use in student rooms and must be strung together according to manufacturer's recommendation (usually 2-3 strings).
+No light strips shall be adhered to the wall.
 Care must be taken to ensure that lights do not come in contact with combustible material and the first or "lead" string must be plugged directly into the wall or power strip with over-current/breaker protection.
 The lights may be on only when the room is occupied.